The Final Countdown

 It’s almost here.

 These last few months have flown by and we’re now less than 10 days away from the opening ceremony for the London Olympics.
-Wow.
 I can feel the excitement and apprehension building, and every once in a while I have to tell myself to calm down and take it all in stride.
 We’ve done this before.
 And done it well.

 This is nothing new.
-If you strip away the hype and everything else that surrounds the Olympics, this is just another series of races over 2,000 metres.
+If you strip away the hype and everything else that surrounds the Olympics, this is just another series of races over 2,000 meters.
 The lane width, starting gates, and finish line are all the same.
 Those that can best navigate themselves through all the potential peripheral distractions and focus on what’s most important will put themselves in the best position to succeed.

 Focus on what we’re good at – rowing and racing.
 That’s what we’ve practiced over and over again for the past decade (or two), and it’s only when you let the other stuff get in the way that bad things can happen.
 Appreciate the experience and opportunity in front of us without allowing it to distract us from the basics.